Research Opportunities at Skidmore

 In all, the research facilities include three teaching and research laboratory spaces along with 15 individual faculty laboratories.
 These facilities support numerous courses (by way of lab experiences) as well as faculty/student research projects.
 This brief list of the kinds of labs gives a sense of the wide range of research represented by the department.
 Our research and teaching facilities include an animal lab, two perception labs, a psycholinguistics lab, a social psychology lab, two developmental labs, a clinical lab, both a cognitive and a cognitive neuroscience lab, and additional research and teaching labs for such courses as Social Psychology, Research Methods, Hormones & Behavior, and Introduction to Neuroscience.
 Students interested in learning more about these research facilities are welcome to schedule a tour of the specific lab areas.

 The department offers students a number of opportunities for research participation.
-In addition to independent research courses (PS 275, PS 371A, PS 371B) and senior theses (PS 375, PS 376), students may be able to secure one of the college's student/faculty collaborative research fellowships offered each summer.
+In addition to independent research courses (PS 275, PS 373) and senior theses (PS 375, PS 376), students may be able to secure one of the college's student/faculty collaborative research fellowships offered each summer.
 These fellowships allow the student to work with a faculty collaborator on a research project during the summer.
 Students receive a stipend and free room and board.
 The application deadline for this fellowship program is typically in mid-February.
 Contact the Associate Dean of the Faculty for further information.
-Similar opportunities at other institutions are provided by the National Science Foundation's Research Experiences for Undergraduates program.

 PS 101 Students—Research Participation

 To fulfill the research-participation component of PS 101, go to http://skidmore.sona-systems.com.

 There exist many opportunities for undergraduate and postgraduate research in psychology.
 Explore some of the options below: